-- 1. The school aims to ensure that: - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding, identifying children in need of early help, at risk of harm or those that have been harmed. - Staff are properly trained in recognising and reporting safeguarding issues - A culture of vigilance is created and maintained to ensure that we will also act in the best interests of children to protect them online and offline. - Systems for reporting abuse are well promoted, easily understood and easily accessible for children - 2.
-The Governing Body and staff of Pivot Academy (hereinafter referred to as "the school") take as our first priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - 3.
-The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, supply staff, students on placement and trainees working within the school.
-It is fully incorporated into the whole school/college ethos and is underpinned throughout the teaching of the curriculum, within PSHE and within the safety of the physical environment provided for the pupils.
+- 1.1 The school aims to ensure that: - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding, identifying children in need of early help, at risk of harm or those that have been harmed - Staff are properly trained in recognising and reporting safeguarding issues - A culture of vigilance is created and maintained to ensure that we will also act in the best interests of children to protect them online and offline - Systems for reporting abuse are well promoted, easily understood and easily accessible for children - 1.2 The Directors and staff of Pivot Academy (hereinafter referred to as "the school"), take as our first priority the responsibility to safeguard and promote the welfare of our learners, to minimise risk and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - 1.3 The responsibilities set out in this policy apply (as appropriate) to all members of the school community including learners, staff, directors, visitors/contractors, volunteers, supply staff, learners on placement and trainees working within the school.
+It is fully incorporated into the whole school/college ethos and is underpinned throughout the teaching of the curriculum, within PSHE and within the safety of the physical environment provided for the learners.

-2. Legislation and Guidance
+2. Legislation and guidance

-- This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2023 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
-We comply with this guidance and the procedures set out by the Leeds Safeguarding Children partnership (LSCP). - 2.
-This policy is also based on the following legislation and guidance: - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the school.
+- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2024 and Working Together to Safeguard Children (WTTSC 2023) and the Governance Handbook.
+We comply with this guidance and the procedures set out by the Leeds Safeguarding Children partnership (LSCP). - 2.2 This policy is also based on the following legislation and guidance:

+Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of learners at the school.